RikkaApps/Shizuku-API/README.md

 # Shizuku-API

 Shizuku API is the API provided by [Shizuku](https://github.com/RikkaApps/Shizuku) and [Sui](https://github.com/RikkaApps/Sui).
-With Shizuku API, you can your Java codes (JNI is also supported) as the identity of root or shell (adb).
+With Shizuku API, you can call your Java/JNI code with root/shell (ADB) identity.

 ## Requirements